 Networking.
 Graduate students gather regularly outside of class for informal meetings conceived to support degree progress and master’s projects preparation.
 We also have an unmatched program of talks and events with scholars, artists, writers, filmmakers, and IFS alumni.
 These events always start or finish with a reception or a dinner, and allow our students to engage with our prestigious guest speakers and connect with our committed network of alumni.

 Admissions.
 Candidates for the joint program only submit one application but must be formally admitted by both the Arthur L. Carter Journalism Institute and the IFS.
 Prior experience in journalism is not required, but French language fluency (reading and oral comprehension) is a prerequisite.
-Recommended deadline for applications in the joint program is December 18.
-Application review begins by January 4, so do get all your applications documents in well beforehand to allow time for GSAS processing.
+Application deadline is January 4, so do get all your applications documents in well beforehand to allow time for GSAS processing.
 Don’t hesitate to contact Wendy Diaz for specific inquiries on the deadlines.
 Please also visit our Prospective Student FAQs page.